-Students receive supervised experience in performing routine radiographic examinations.
+Students are provided with practical experience in the functioning of the radiology department.
+Students continue to develop their radiographic positioning and equipment manipulation skills to further demonstrate patient care skills and clinical competency.
 This course includes a critical analysis of the radiograph from technical, anatomical and pathological standards.
-The clinical competency program is continued in this course.
 Twenty four clinical hours per week.
 Prerequisite: RDT 253 with a grade of "C" or better or permission of the department head.
 Corequisite: RDT 204 or permission of the department head.
+Course fee: \$20.
 Insurance: \$12.
 Usually offered in the fall.